rgentul/Interactive-Lab-Hub/Lab 5/README.md

 **Describe and detail the interaction, as well as your experimentation.**

 For this part, I was able to get TeachableMachines up and running.
 I wanted to have my system identify my dog when it walked past the camera, and importantly be able to distinguish it from when a person walked past.
+Ultimately, I'd like this to alert a user when their dog is near the front door, so the user knows that their dog wants to go outside (or possibly come inside).

 Here's some good success of the model working within the browser:
 ![image](https://user-images.githubusercontent.com/66213163/115129162-7a9bf100-9fb1-11eb-854b-c5552e9e1e2e.png)